ministryofjustice/cfe-technical-test/README.md

 If you are unable to load this data for any reason, you can find a copy in `raw_data` as `04_stop_and_search.json`, `05_stop_and_search.json` and `06_stop_and_search.json`.
 Please retain any code you have written.

 ### 3. Load the patrol data
 This is a static csv file stored in the repo at this location: `raw_data/derbyshire_patrol_data.csv`.
 Please ensure that only the required rows of data are included in the DataFrame.

-### 4. Create a framework for ensuring that code stored in git maintains the required standards
+### 4. Create a process for establishing and maintaining code quality
-It is important for code that is deployed to production and is worked on by multiple team members adheres to agreed standards.
-Please implement a framework to ensure that code merged into main, via pull requests, is correct and meets these standards.
+Code deployed to production, and worked on by multiple people, must adhere to agreed standards.
+This project must align with PEP8 standards and other industry best practices for productionised python code.

+Please implement any processes/workflows to ensure that all code committed to this project align to a set of standards you have selected.
+This should include all code sent to the remote repository, including pull requests.